X

 Wacha just notched his second straight quality start and sixth overall this season, quietly putting together solid numbers for Kansas City with a 3.01 ERA, 1.17 WHIP, and 55 strikeouts against just 19 walks over 74.2 innings.

-His June 7 quality start ended up as another tough-luck loss, but Wacha still did his job, generating 12 swings and misses while hitting the strike zone on 64 of his 95 pitches.
-The Royals offense hasn't done any favors for what's the second-best rotation in baseball, but Wacha keeps pounding the zone and giving his team a chance to win every time out.
+His June 7 quality start ended up as another tough loss, but Wacha did his job, generating 12 swings and misses while hitting the strike zone on 64 of his 95 pitches.
+The Royals' offense hasn't done any favors for the second-best rotation in baseball, but Wacha keeps pounding the zone and giving his team a chance to win every time.

 Regression warning signs are flashing for the 33-year-old veteran.
-Wacha doesn't pile up strikeouts, and when he falls behind in counts, that changeup loses its bite.
-The surface stats look nice, but dig deeper and you'll find troubling signs.
+Wacha isn't going to pile up strikeouts, and when he falls behind in counts, that changeup loses its bite.
+The surface stats look nice, but dig deeper, and you'll find troubling signs.

 Jameson Taillon, Chicago Cubs